vessl-ai/examples/serve-quickstart/README.md

 ![](assets/fastapi.png)

-vLLM provides a full compatibilty with OpenAI client.
+vLLM provides a full compatibility with OpenAI clients.
 Install the OpenAI Python package if not already installed:

 ```
 pip install openai